zalora/upcast/README.md

 ### Known issues

-- you have to use [zalora's fork of nixpkgs with upcast](https://github.com/zalora/nixpkgs)
 - state files are not garbage collected, have to be often cleaned up manually;
 - altering infra state is not supported properly (you need to remove using aws cli, cleanup the state file and try again);
 - word "aterm" is naming a completely different thing;
-- i hardcoded `x86_64-linux` in some places :angel:

 Note: the app is currently in HEAVY development (and is already being used to power production cloud instances) so interfaces may break without notice.